List of Academy Award winners and nominees from Australia: Performance

 May Robson was the first Australian-born person to be nominated in any category, receiving the Best Actress nomination for Lady for a Day (1933).

 Peter Finch was the first Australian to win for acting and the first actor to receive a posthumous Academy Award, winning Best Actor for Network (1976).

-Nicole Kidman won Best Actress for The Hours (2002).
+Nicole Kidman was the first Australian to win Best Actress for The Hours (2002).

 Cate Blanchett has been nominated for eight Academy Awards, more than any other individual Australian.
 She won Best Supporting Actress for The Aviator (2004) and Best Actress for Blue Jasmine (2013).

 Geoffrey Rush has been nominated across acting categories and won Best Actor for Shine (1996).

 Russell Crowe received three consecutive Best Actor nominations, winning for Gladiator (2000).

 Heath Ledger became just the second performer to win posthumously, winning Best Supporting Actor for The Dark Knight (2008).